techidaily/site-tech-revival/source/_posts/expand-your-horizons-with-chatgpt-a-guide-to-using-it-in-various-languages.md

 ![The AIPRM for ChatGPT Activity filter](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/03/filter-aiprm-prompts.jpeg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/L603QXgjb3I?si=sMYHfMGy2kNPSHPt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Once you have found a prompt that resonates with your needs, you can add it to your favorites for easy access in the future.
 Click the**Star** icon next to the prompt to add it to your**Favorites** tab.
 Next, go to the**Favorites** tab to view and access all your saved prompts.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aqeO4ed766s?si=AWtKHxP4hvQRd_lk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Create AIPRM Prompts